CyberSource/cybersource-sdk-java/README.md

 .
 Go to the cybersource-sdk-java-master/sample/xml directory.
 .
 Use compileSample scripts to create classes directory.As it is not included in SDK.
 .
 At a command prompt, type this line:
-Windows 	runSample.bat
+Windows 	runSample.bat <service_name>

-Unix or Linux 	runSample.sh
+Unix or Linux 	runSample.sh <service_name>

 If JAVA_HOME is defined, the script uses <JAVA_HOME>/bin/java.
 Otherwise, it uses whatever java is in the path.
 If the client is installed correctly, the requests and replies for a credit card authorization and a follow-on capture appear.

 .
-If you make any changes to the AuthSample.java sample, you must rebuild the sample before using it.
+If you make any changes to the RunSample.java sample, you must rebuild the sample before using it.
 Use the compileSample batch file or shell script provided in the sample directory.